pydoit/doit/doc/tutorial_1.rst

 ================

-Getting rid of intermediate computation files (like ``requests.models.deps``) was nice... but sometimes it is nice to be able to quickly list the direct imports from a module.
+Getting rid of intermediate computation files (like ``requests.models.deps``) was nice... but sometimes it is usefull to be able to quickly list the direct imports from a module.

-Let's create another task just print it's output in the terminal.
+Let's create another task that just prints its output in the terminal.

 .. task_print()
 .. literalinclude:: tutorial/tuto_1_4.py